dmcg/minutest/docs/README.md

                 }
             }
         }
-    }

-    val summary = listOf(
+        willRun(
             "root",
             "  palindromes",
             "    a is a palindrome",
             "    oo is a palindrome",
             "    racecar is a palindrome",
             "    able was I ere I saw elba is a palindrome", "  not palindromes",
             "     is not a palindrome",
             "    ab is not a palindrome",
             "    a man a plan a canal pananma is not a palindrome" )
+    }
 }

 fun String.isPalindrome(): Boolean =